Duper: The format that's super!

 Byte strings

 Byte strings are similar to strings, but represent binary data.
-Like strings, they come in quoted or raw varaints.
+Like strings, they come in quoted or raw variants.

-Quoted byte strings start with the lowercase letter B immediately followed by a quotation mark b", and end with a quotation mark ".
-The escape sequences are the same as quoted strings, although they are not required to form valid UTF-8 codepoints.
+Quoted byte strings start with the lowercase letter b immediately followed by a quotation mark ", and end with a quotation mark ".
+The escape sequences are the same as in quoted strings, although they are not required to form valid UTF-8 codepoints.

 {